Anti-Slavery and Human Trafficking Statement

 - Anti-Bribery Policy;

 - Anti-Fraud Policy;

-We also make sure that our suppliers are aware of our key policies and Code of Business Conduct, and encourage them to adhere to the same high standards.
-These policies have been developed and adopted by Connect Group in order to ensure that we conduct all business in an honest and ethical manner.
+We also make sure that our suppliers are aware of our key policies and Code of Business Conduct through our procurement portal’s “supplier zone”, and we encourage them to adhere to the same high standards, including ensuring that they hold their own suppliers to the same standards.
+These policies have been developed and adopted by Smiths News in order to ensure that we conduct all business in an honest and ethical manner.

-Where appropriate, we look to educate our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through such education programmes and ad hoc monitoring of suppliers, employees are encouraged to identify and report any potential breaches of this anti-slavery and human trafficking policy (or any other Group policy).
+We have acquired and are implementing a policy compliance training module which includes a dedicated Modern Slavery element, and we look to educate our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
+Through such education programmes and ad hoc monitoring of suppliers, employees are encouraged to identify and report any potential breaches of this anti-slavery and human trafficking policy (or any other policy).

-This statement has been approved by the Connect Group PLC Board of Directors and is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Connect Group's modern slavery and human trafficking statement for the 2017 financial year (1 Sept.
-2016 – 31 Aug.
-2017).
+This statement has been approved by the Smiths News PLC Board of Directors and is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Smiths News's modern slavery and human trafficking statement for the 2020 financial year (1 Sept.
+2019 – 29 Aug.
+2020).